MaslowCommunityGarden/Maslow-triangulation-linkage-kit/README.md

 This kit includes brackets for attaching chains!

-Current wait time is approximately 3 weeks (see note above); this timeframe depends on many different factors such as availability of hardware and how many orders I am filling.
+The wait time varies but kits usually ship within 5 days of placing an order; this timeframe depends on many different factors such as availability of hardware and how many orders I am filling.
 If the timeline needs to change I will be sure to communicate with you.

 If you need your kit sooner than the estimated shipping date I can expedite orders for a small fee.
 Just contact me and let me know.